Sleigh Beds: 7 Timeless Style Wins for Elegant Bedrooms

 Use this at-a-glance guide to choose the right direction:

-- Look and Feel: Upholstered = plush and quiet; Wood = warm and architectural.
+- Look and Feel: Upholstered = plush and serene; Wood = warm and architectural.

-- Maintenance: Upholstered = vacuum and spot-clean; Wood = dust and occasional polish.
+- Maintenance: Upholstered = vacuum and spot-clean; Wood = dust and occasionally polish.

-- Durability: Both are long-lasting when well-built; solid hardwoods and durable fabrics win.
+- Durability: Both offer longevity if well-made; solid hardwoods and durable fabrics are best.

-- Room Size: Upholstered in light neutrals helps small spaces; wood in mid-tones adds depth and contrast.
+- Room Size: Upholstered in light neutrals suits small spaces; wood in mid-tones adds depth and contrast.

 FAQ